-Out of its home office in Stone Mountain, Ga., USAPEEC's reach is far ranging.
+Out of its home office in Tucker, Georgia, USAPEEC's reach is far-ranging.
 Through its network of international offices and consultants in key markets around the globe, USAPEEC keeps current on issues that have a direct impact on U.S. poultry and egg exports.

 USAPEEC also has good working relationships with other industry trade associations, such as the National Chicken Council, National Turkey Federation, American Egg Board, U.S. Poultry & Egg Association, and many more.